-psι one course checklist Attend the mandatory Capstone Workshop prior to submitting the capstone proposal.
-Check that all requirements for the degree, except the Capstone Course, are completed: All core courses (one in humanities, social science and natural science) are complete (9 hours) All elective courses are complete (21 hours) All courses completed with grade of B- or better • Cumulative GPA is at least 3.0 Refer to "Capstone Course Policy" and "Capstone Course Guidelines" for information.
-Come up with a few capstone course topics of interest to you.
-If needed, meet with the GLS Program Office to discuss your ideas and/or to develop a list of possible capstone advisors.
-Contact a GLS faculty member in the general area of your proposed topic to see if he or she is interested in working with you as your capstone advisor.
-Contact a GLS faculty member (in any subject area) to see if he or she will serve as your Second Reader.
-Decide on a final capstone project with your capstone advisors.
-Work out the details of your project and write a proposal (See "Capstone Course Proposal Guidelines").
-Submit your proposal at https://gscs.formstack.com/forms/mlscapstoneproposal by the proposal deadlines state in the Academic Calendar (May 15 for fall semester, October 15 for spring semester, and February 15 for summer semester).
-Your proposal will be reviewed by the GLS Program Office and you will be contacted when approved.
-Upon approval, register for MLSC 701 or MLSC 700 (for two-semester capstone) and pay tuition/fees for the course.
-Begin working on the capstone project, following the work plan and timeline established in your proposal and the requirements outlined in "Capstone Course Writing Guidelines."
-Attend Capstone Student Meeting with GLS Program Office scheduled early in the semester for which you are completing your project.
-This meeting will cover administrative processes associated with the capstone project, including scheduling the capstone presentation and applying for graduation.
-Submit Application for Graduation to Registrar's Office by posted deadline (check with GLS Program Office for dates) Give Capstone Presentation at least 2-3 weeks prior to the end of the semester.
+- Attend the mandatory Capstone Workshop prior to submitting the capstone proposal.
+Or, for students starting Fall 2020 or after, successfully complete MLSC 699 Capstone Seminar. - Check that all requirements for the degree, except the Capstone Course, are completed: - All core courses (one in humanities, social science, and natural science) are complete (9 hours) - All elective courses are complete (21 hours) - All courses completed with grade of B- or better - Cumulative GPA is at least 3.0 - Refer to "Capstone Course Policy" and "Capstone Course Guidelines" for information. - Come up with a few capstone course topics of interest to you. - ☐ If needed, meet with the GLS Program Office to discuss your ideas and/or to develop a list of possible capstone advisors. - Contact a GLS faculty member in the general area of your proposed topic to see if he or she is interested in working with you as your capstone advisor. - Contact a GLS faculty member (in any subject area) to see if he or she will serve as your Second Reader. - Decide on a final capstone project with your capstone advisors.
+Work out the details of your project and write a proposal (See "Capstone Course Proposal Guidelines"). - □ Submit your proposal at https://gscs.formstack.com/forms/mlscapstoneproposal by the proposal deadlines state in the Academic Calendar (May 15 for fall semester, October 15 for spring semester, and February 15 for summer semester).
+Your proposal will be reviewed by the GLS Program Office and you will be contacted when approved. - Upon approval, register for MLSC 701 or MLSC 700 (for two-semester capstone) and pay tuition/fees for the course. - Begin working on the capstone project, following the work plan and timeline established in your proposal and the requirements outlined in "Capstone Course Writing Guidelines." - Attend Capstone Student Meeting with GLS Program Office scheduled early in the semester for which you are completing your project.
+This meeting will cover administrative processes associated with the capstone project, including scheduling the capstone presentation and applying for graduation. - Submit Application for Graduation to Registrar's Office by posted deadline (check with GLS Program Office for dates)

+Give Capstone Presentation at least 2-3 weeks prior to the end of the semester.
 Be prepared to note issues that arise as a result of your presentation for changes in your written paper or project.

-The presentation will be video-taped for the GLS Program archives and a copy will be provided to you.
-Make any necessary changes to your written paper and have those checked by your Capstone Advisor and Second Reader.
-Follow "Capstone Course Title Page" and "Capstone Course Copyright Page" guidelines.
+Advisor and Second Reader.

+□ Follow "Capstone Course Title Page" and "Capstone Course Copyright Page" guidelines.

 Send final paper to GLS Program Office on or before the last day of the semester.
-In addition, send electronic copy of any handouts or PowerPoint presentations used at the Capstone Presentation.
+In addition, send electronic copies of any handouts or PowerPoint presentations used at the Capstone Presentation.
 Both final paper and presentation files will be archived.
-Celebrate!!!